not-a-dev-stein/N-oob-vim/README.md

 With no experience in Lua, a lot of procrastination time that should have gone to college work poured into it and a lot of trial and error, it's alive!
 So now I want to maintain it and make it public so people who actually know what they are doing can help make it better.

+### Colorscheme used
+  - [gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim) - a port of the original gruvbox colorscheme made entirely in Lua using lush as a base; really good, really fast and optimized

 ### Language servers pre-configured with:
   - [lspconfig](https://github.com/neovim/nvim-lspconfig) - for native LSP
   - [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp) - for better integration with the native LSP